History of the South Sydney Rabbitohs: The 1950s golden era

 The story of what Souths achieved in the season of 1955 is among the most famous in Australian sport.
 "The miracle of '55" was an epic fight in which the Rabbitohs won 11 virtual sudden-death matches in a row to steal the premiership.
 After the first match of the second round they had been equal second last on the ladder.
 In their incredible run home they came from behind in no less than five matches to win and earn themselves fourth spot and a place in the semi-finals.
 Mid season, stars Greg Hawick and Clive Churchill were injured and played no further part in the season.
 They beat Manly 14–12 in a desperate semi-final.
 They were down 14–11 in the final against St. George when in the dying minutes a try by winger Ian Moir and a pressure goal kicked by Bernie Purcell got them home.

 The grand final against Newtown was a fitting finale after such a season.
 Newtown led 11–7 with six minutes to go.
-But the never-say-die Souths scrambled a try to halfback, Col Donohoe and converted it through Purcell to complete the fairytale with a 12-11 last gasp victory.
+But the never-say-die Souths scrambled a try to halfback, Col Donohoe and converted it through Purcell to complete the fairytale with a 12–11 last gasp victory.

-1956 was the beginning of the Dragons era - Souths finished third on the ladder but their season came to an end one match short of the Grand Final with a loss to Balmain 36–33.
+1956 was the beginning of the Dragons premiership era (finished 1966)– Souths finished third on the ladder but their season came to an end one match short of the Grand Final with a loss to Balmain 36–33.
 The pattern continued in 1957 as they finished third again and finished their season in the final, this time losing to Manly 15–11.
 After this they missed the semis for almost a decade.